Western Equine Encephalitis (CSF)

-This test requires a sample of cerebrospinal fluid, which is taken through a lumbar puncture in your lower back.
-During this procedure, you either sit up and lean forward or lie down on your side.
-A healthcare provider inserts a needle into your spine and draws out a sample of fluid through the needle.
+This test is done with a sample of cerebrospinal fluid.
+The healthcare provider takes the sample during a spinal tap (lumbar puncture) in your lower back.
+During this test, you either sit up and lean forward or lie down on your side.
+The provider puts a needle into your lower back.
+They draw out a sample of fluid through the needle.

 Does this test pose any risks?

 Discomfort while the needle is put in

 Tell your healthcare provider if you're taking medicine or have any other health conditions.